stephband/scribe/README.md

 That's right.
 You only need to give it the notes.
 Scribe interprets the notes and writes out the notation.

-Scribe is not ready yet for production, and the format of this note data may change.
+It's early days, and the required format of this note data will change.
+One possibility is to loosely follow the OSC data spec.

 ### options

-Scribe's rendered output can be modified with these optional options:
+Scribe's rendered output can be modified with these optionally optional options:

     {
-        beamBreaksAtRest: true,
-        beamGradientMax: 0.25,
-        beamGradientFactor: 0.25,

         clef: 'treble',
         clefOnEveryStave: false,
         barsPerStave: 4,